Retirement Calculator Reviews

-What it does: New Retirement is a website that seeks to be an online, complete retirement planning solution.
-Users create a profile, enter a ton of personal financial data and goals, and then can explore the results.
+New Retirement is a website that seeks to be an online, complete retirement planning solution.
+Users create a profile, enter a ton of personal financial data and goals, and they can explore the results.
 The program gives results in a goals-based format, using a timeline to determine how far off you are from retiring when you want.
 It also provides in-depth analysis, potential next steps, and educational material, and it's meant to be revisited regularly by users.

 Overall Score: Excellent, scoring 2.8 out of 3.